-Primary feeding-dosing: The waste deposited in the reception area is collected with the loading shovel (unload yard) or grapple hook (pit), transferred and unloaded in the dosing feeder with variable speed and flow limiter, used to control the treatment flow rate.
+Primary feeding-dosing: The waste deposited in the reception area is collected with the loading shovel (in the case of an unload yard) or grapple hook (in the case of a pit), then transferred and unloaded into the dosing feeder.
+This is done at variable speed and with a flow limiter, which is used to control the treatment flow rate.